vanderlee/colorpicker/README.md

 ### altAlpha (true)
 Change the opacity of the altField element(s) according to the alpha setting.

+### altContrast (false)
+Set the altField text color to black or white, whichever has the greater WCAG contrast against the selected color.

 ### altField ('')
 Change the background color of the elements specified in this element.